epelz/ericpelz.com/content/blog/static-type-checking-js/index.md

 project was handling external modules and their typings.
 For many projects, Flow didn't have built-in support, and the team leaned on the TypeScript community's [set of type definitions](https://github.com/DefinitelyTyped/DefinitelyTyped).

+## Takeaways

+The research is pretty clear that static typing _does_ indeed help prevent a significant percentage of bugs, even for engineers not familiar with the language or codebase.

+While it's possible those bugs could have been caught through other means -- such as testing or linting -- there's a huge benefit in preventing this class of issues as part of your development cycle (as opposed to your testing process).
+There are also many other adjacent benefits of static typing that were not explored in this research, such as improved code editor integration and faster new engineer onboarding to a codebase.

+One takeaway from this research is that there is value in an incremental conversion of your codebase to static typing.
+The researchers did not convert entire projects and were still able to prevent bugs.
+Rather than hold off conversion until your team has bandwidth to fully migrate, start incrementally with the most commonly edited files or those most susceptible to bugs.

+TypeScript and Flow performed similarly in the goal of preventing bugs, but may have more significant differences in adoption in a company or toolkit.
+Use the software that most fits your team's needs and goals: the differences highlighted here are negligable enough.